ASCOMInitiative/ASCOMLibrary/ASCOM.Tools/README.md

 ## Logging
 Given the change to non shared libraries should TraceLogger require a mutex?

-## Conversions
-These should be pretty much the same as the upstream ASCOM.Standard project.
-I have made no changes.
-I don't know where they came from and they need to be checked for completeness and function.

-## Discovery
-Implementations of the Alpaca Discovery Protocol.
-This includes both Client and Device functions.

-## Helpers
-These are all newly added.
-The are helper methods for Alpaca interfaces (making it easier to handle Exceptions and Responses).
-The open question is if they belong here or in ASCOM.Standard.Types (they are generic).

 ## Utilities
 * ConsoleLogger is an ILogger implementation that logs out to the console, using color coding messages
 * Logger is a static class which contains an ILogger.
 ASCOM Standard logs out here, but a developer can switch the logging provider.
 This allows the platform to use the same logger as the developed software.
 All methods are safe, they should never be able to throw.